monotty/fonts/README.md

 # [It is not ready for release yet]

-# Monospaced Fonts for CTL Scripts (e.g. Devanagari)
+# Monospaced OpenType-SVG Fonts for CTL Scripts (e.g. Devanagari)

 ![image](https://dice.netxs.online/cloud/monotty/github-devanagari.png)